-I knitted this when I was mid-teens.
-It was the 70s.
+I knitted this when I was mid-teens in the 1970s.
 The pattern appeared in one of those women’s magazines that had been going forever.
 I desperately wanted one.
 The colour selection was partially based on leftovers, which is why it’s a bit … mmm.
-It doesn’t look quite like the magazine picture.
+It doesn’t look like the magazine picture.

-The very first thing I knitted was a blue baby’s bonnet.
+The very first thing I knitted, as a very young child, was a blue baby’s bonnet.
 There was a panel of moss stitch along one side.
 For those not familiar with knitters’ lingo, that’s a panel of bumpy bits.
 My poor Mum was asked repeatedly if this row started with a purl stitch, a bumby bit.
 I hope I got the hang of it eventually.
 I can’t remember how old I was … old enough to have developed a bit of manual co-ordination but the result was probably very child-like.

 Why I’m writing about knitting

 Knitting is squarely in the “Lost, But Worth Reinstating” category of my Year of Liveability.